anttiluode/PerceptionLab/README.md

 # Antti's Perception Laboratory (modular with node folder sepearate)

-EDIT: I added a autodependency installer that installs dependencies by extracting imports from nodes folder.
-I have not tried it at all.
-Claude wrote it..
-Could work, Could break your environment..
-Who knows.
-No guarantees.

 ![GUI](./anttis.png)

 Welcome to the Perception Laboratory, a professional, node-based interface for designing and running